JulePralle/SDC_Term1_Project5_VehicleDetection/README.md

 ## Introduction
-The goal of this project is to write a software pipeline to identify the vehicles in a video from a front-facing camera on a car.
+The goal of this project is to write a software pipeline to identify vehicles in a video taken from a front-facing camera.
 To identify the vehicles first the features of car and non-car images will be extracted by using color conversion and histogram of gradient directions.
 Secondly, these extracted features will be used to train a classifier which will be able to distinguish between car and non-car features.
-With this classifier in the end the vehicles in the video will be detected.

 The video below shows the result of this project combined with the Advanced Lane Line Detection project.